kwoncy2020/kwoncy2020/README.md

 welcome to kwoncy's repos.

-currently working as a AI researcher. although it's called AI researcher officially, not only researches, it might be regarded as a AI developer in my case.
+currently working as a AI researcher. although it's called AI researcher officially, I quite work as a developer as well.

 ***
 ## here's my project as a AI researcher